celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 2. Search for your contract on celo explorer and copy the bytecode from the "Bytecode" section of the contract details.

-Note that not all contracts have their ABI available on the Explorer website, in which case you may need to obtain the ABI from another source, such as the contract developer or community.

-## **Step4:** Estimate the gas cost for deploying the contract
+Let's estimate the gas cost for deploying the contract with following code
-Here's an example code for estimating the gas cost for deploying a contract in Celo using `web3.py`:

 ``` py
 gas_estimate = w3.eth.estimate_gas({'from': address, 'data': bytecode})